Boat Assisted Kayak Eco Tour

 We do not paddle far or fast.
 This is a leisurely tour experience ... the kayaks are for access, not exercise!
 With a bit of instruction from your guide, you will be comfortably on your way in no time.
 Previous kayaking experience is not required.
 One and two-person kayaks are on every tour so you can paddle with your friend, partner or child.
 Imagine paddling next to a manatee or a dolphin!!!

 Walking Eco Tour.
 Conditions usually allow us to paddle to an uninhabited barrier island.
 There your guide will lead you on an interpretive, leisurely stroll.
-There is a lot to see and a lot to experience these remote island beaches ... wrack lines, shallow intertidal zones, dunes, uniquely adapted plants, mangrove swamps and many different invertebrate species.
+There is a lot to see and a lot to experience on these remote island beaches ... wrack lines, shallow intertidal zones, dunes, uniquely adapted plants, mangrove swamps and many different invertebrate species.
 This is a hands-on experience on a remote barrier island beach that is seldom visited by others, so the shelling on these islands can be awesome ... happy shelling!

 After the island walking tour, we will paddle back to the boat for the ride back to our dock.
 Don't worry.
 We will be back in time for a seafood dinner at a local restaurant.
 Don't forget your camera!